How to Deactivate or Delete a Theme or Plugin in WordPress

 When you deactivate themes in WordPress, it does not delete them from your site; it simply stops them from being used or turns them off.
 If you wish to completely remove a theme from your site, you will need to delete it.

 There are several ways to deactivate or delete a WordPress theme.
-You can do it via the WordPress dashboard, File Manager, FTP, or directly in your database.
+You can do it via the following:

 - Log in to your WordPress dashboard.